ahsnify/ahsnify/README.md

 ### 🎯 **What Drives Me**
 - 🚀 On a mission to bring a **revolutionary product** to life.
-- 🤝 Always open to collaborating with **forward‑thinking, innovation‑driven startups**.
+- 🤝 Always open to collaborating with **forward-thinking, innovation-driven startups**.

 ---